 Acceptable Reasons for a Bid to Be Low

-#1: The contracting business is small with less overhead costs to compensate for
+#1: The contracting business is smaller and has fewer overhead costs to compensate for.

-#2: The roof project isn’t complex (i.e. simple planes or little roof penetrations)
+#2: The roof isn’t complex (i.e. it has simple planes or few roof penetrations).

-#4: The contractor or installer uses portable rollforming equipment or a strategically located regional manufacturer
+#4: The contractor uses portable rollforming equipment or buys from a regional manufacturer.

-#5: The contracting business is larger and therefore has more buying power and lower prices
+#5: The contracting business is larger and has more buying power and access to lower prices.

-#7: The economy is stale and the contractor is just trying to stay busy
+#7: The economy is stale, so the contractor is trying to stay busy.